niuers/Distributed-System-Design-Review/Load Balancer.md

 Some load balancers can be configured to provide Layer 4 or Layer 7 load balancing, depending on the nature of the service.
 As mentioned previously, modern commodity hardware is generally powerful enough that the savings in computational cost from Layer 4 load balancing are not large enough to outweigh the benefits of greater flexibility and efficiency from Layer 7 load balancing.

 1. The more accurate term for layer 4 is “Layer 3/4 load balancing” – because the load balancer bases its decision on both the IP addresses of the origin and destination servers (Layer 3) and the TCP port number of the applications (Layer 4).
 The more exact term for “Layer 7 load balancing” might be “Layer 5 through 7 load balancing” because HTTP combines the functions of OSI Layers 5, 6, and 7.
+1. Layer 7 load balancing is more CPU‑intensive than packet‑based Layer 4 load balancing, but rarely causes degraded performance on a modern server.
+Layer 7 load balancing enables the load balancer to make smarter load‑balancing decisions, and to apply optimizations and changes to the content (such as compression and encryption).
+It uses buffering to offload slow connections from the upstream servers, which improves performance.
+1. A device that performs Layer 7 load balancing is often referred to as a reverse‑proxy server.

 ## Types of Load Balancer